MicrosoftDocs/winrt-api/windows.ui.xaml.controls.maps/mapcontrol.md

 # Windows.UI.Xaml.Controls.Maps.MapControl

 ## -description
-Represents the map control, which displays a map.
+Represents a symbolic or photorealistic map of the Earth.

 ## -xaml-syntax
 ```xaml